You can configure

 - An array of hosts that should not go through the proxy server and should use a direct connection instead.
 Examples of valid entries are "elastic.co", "*.elastic.co", ".elastic.co", ".elastic.co:5601"

-Reporting uses a weekly index in Elasticsearch to store the reporting job and the report
+- Reporting uses a weekly index in Elasticsearch to store the reporting job and

-content.
-The index is automatically created if it does not already exist.
+the report content.
+The index is automatically created if it does not already

-Specifies the roles in addition to superusers that are allowed to access reporting.
+Specifies the roles in addition to superusers that can use reporting.
+Defaults to

 [ "reporting_user" ]